adityadhara/RA-Scheduler/README.md

 # RA-Scheduler

-You need to execute and install the following: pip install flask pip install flask-sqlalchemy pip install sqlalchemy-migrate pip install flask-wtf
+'You need to execute and install the following:
+'pip install flask
+'pip install flask-sqlalchemy
+'pip install sqlalchemy-migrate
+'pip install flask-wtf
 You may need these later on:
 pip install flask-login
 pip install flask-openid